j-norwood-young/checkbox-fix-post/README.md

 # Checkbox Fix Post

-This library fixes checkboxes so that they submit a value on a form submit, even if they are not selected.
+This library fixes checkboxes so that they submit a value on a form submit, even if they are not selected, by adding an "inverse-value" attribute to your checkbox.

 It uses vanilla Javascript and does not rely on external libraries.